HomeTrue North Blog

 March to June: Spring

-Packing tip: A nice pair of boots can assist in keeping your feet dry from the snow and slush in early spring.
+Packing tip: Bring a pair of boots to keep your feet dry in the snow and slush of early spring.
 The weather might vary dramatically from day to day.
-It is advisable to carry a range of clothing items.
-Dress in layers like the locals.
+You should bring a range of clothing items and wear layers.

 Tulips in bloom at the Montreal Botanical Gardens